 GeneCards Summary for SCN1A Gene

 SCN1A (Sodium Voltage-Gated Channel Alpha Subunit 1) is a Protein Coding gene.
-Diseases associated with SCN1A include Epileptic Encephalopathy, Early Infantile, 6 and Migraine, Familial Hemiplegic, 3.
-Among its related pathways are Cardiac conduction and L1CAM interactions.
+Diseases associated with SCN1A include Epileptic Encephalopathy, Early Infantile, 6 and Generalized Epilepsy With Febrile Seizures Plus, Type 2.
+Among its related pathways are Activation of cAMP-Dependent PKA and Developmental Biology.
 Gene Ontology (GO) annotations related to this gene include ion channel activity and voltage-gated sodium channel activity.
 An important paralog of this gene is SCN2A.

 Mediates the voltage-dependent sodium ion permeability of excitable membranes.
 Assuming opened or closed conformations in response to the voltage difference across the membrane, the protein forms a sodium-selective channel through which Na(+) ions may pass in accordance with their electrochemical gradient.
 Plays a key role in brain, probably by regulating the moment when neurotransmitters are released in neurons.
 Involved in sensory perception of mechanical pain: activation in somatosensory neurons induces pain without neurogenic inflammation and produces hypersensitivity to mechanical, but not thermal stimuli.